 The interconnection of NG-RAN nodes to multiple AMFs is supported in the 5GS architecture.

 Therefore, a NAS node selection function is located in the NG-RAN node to determine the AMF association of the UE, based on the UE's temporary identifier, which was assigned to the UE by the AMF.
 When the UE's temporary identifier has not been yet assigned or is no longer valid the NG-RAN node may instead take into account slicing information to determine the AMF.

+When the NG-RAN node is configured to ensure that RRC connections use an AMF serving the country where the UE is located, as described in TS 23.501 [8], the NG-RAN node shall take into account UE location information, if available, when determining the AMF.
+After initial access, the NG-RAN node shall trigger suitable handover procedures if the UE location information is not consistent with the serving AMF/PLMN as described in TS 23.502 [6].

+Editor’s note: Text may need to be revised depending on RAN2/SA2/RAN3 progress.

 This functionality is located in the NG-RAN node and enables proper routing via the NG interface.
 On NG, no specific procedure corresponds to the NAS Node Selection Function.